Shakour-Data/ProjectManagement/Docs/SystemDesign/12_dashboards.md

 # Dashboards and Reports for Project Management Tool

-*Last updated: 2025-07-25*
+*Last updated: 2024-07-27*

 ## Overview

-This document consolidates the key dashboards and reports developed for the project management tool.
+This document consolidates the key dashboards and reports developed for the ProjectManagement system.
 It provides detailed descriptions, purposes, key information displayed, implementation notes, and next steps for each dashboard and report.

 ---